A little logging history

 - Peter Roy, Carrabasset Valley

-Board meetings are held at 7:00PM on the 1st Thursday of each month in the Conference Room of Reception Center.
-Please note that in-person meetings have been suspended during the COVID-19 outbreak.
+Board meetings are held at 6:00PM on the 1st Thursday of each month in the Conference Room of Reception Center.

 The Museum has recently established an endowment with the Maine Community Foundation (MaineCF).
 “The foundation has an excellent track record of managing nonprofit endowments,” said Rhonda Brophy, Museum curator/director.
 “This service allows us to look to the future, ensuring the continued mission of the museum.”